pfSense® Backup

 pfSense® automatically makes an internal backup upon each configuration change.
 This is useful for reverting to prior configurations after changes that have proven detrimental.
 These backups can be seen and restored from the WebGUI on Diagnostics -> Backup & Restore -> Config History.

-As these configuration backup are on the system itself and not kept externally they are not good when a change has made the system inaccessible or for disaster recovery.
-So you can choose to backup your configuration on Netgate servers or your own servers.
-The choice is yours.
+These backups reside on the system itself and not externally.
+This is not ideal for scenarios where a change renders the system inaccessible or for disaster recovery purposes.
+Hence, you have the option to backup your configuration either on Netgate servers or your own.
+The choice is entirely yours.

 Remote Copy to Netgate Servers